sekassel-research/stp-22-server/docs/REST.md

 * Deleting a User does not delete any of their Messages.
 * Deleting a User does not delete any Group in which they are a Member.
+* Deleting a User does not delete any of their Maps.